Tomaz.co

 Once the control portion is set up, you can simply go on the offensive and use Mewtwo and Ditto to clean up your opponent's low-HP unevolved Pokémon.
 Alternatively, you can use Mr. Mime in combination with Scoop Up and Gust of Wind to stall until you gain a better position or your opponent runs out of cards.

 A variation of this deck was my first real Base-Neo build.
 It was improved a lot over time and was respectably successful, especially against evolution decks with limited ways to deal with Aerodactyl/Mr. Mime combo.
-Unfortunately, due to its inherent slowness, its losing streak was too consistent against some top tier decks to justify keeping it around.
+Unfortunately, due to its susceptibility to Energy Removal and over-reliance on Pokémon Powers its losing streak was too consistent against most other decks so I couldn't justify keeping it around.

 Original creation.